Table of Contents

 Kenkoku kinen no hi (建国記念の日, National Foundation Day) – originally New Years Day of the traditional lunar calendar, National Foundation Day was established when Japan switched to the Gregorian calendar in the Meiji Period.
 According to the Nihon Shoki “Chronicles of Japan,” Japan’s first emperor, Jimmu, ascended the throne on the first day of the year.

-March 21: Spring Equinox Day
+March 20: Vernal Equinox Day

 April 29: Showa Day